 The Hebrew text contains a grammatical difficulty not apparent in the translation.
-The verse opens with God’s promise to give each individual (lecha, in the singular) a portion of the land of Israel.
-But the verse concludes by referring to the land of Israel as nachalat-chem, using the plural ‘you’ — your collective inheritance.
+The verse opens with God’s promise to give each individual (לְךָ, in the singular) a portion of the Land of Israel.
+But the verse concludes by referring to the Land of Israel as נַחֲלַתְכֶם, using the plural ‘you’ — your collective inheritance.

-“Jerusalem is highly cherished, and its holiness is a comprehensive holiness, and its settlement takes precedence [over other cities in Israel]; nonetheless, each tzaddik perceived in his specific inner soul that he belongs to the unique holiness associated with that place.
-Therefore he established his residence there.”
-(Igrot HaRe’iyah vol. I, p.
-35)|
+“Jerusalem is highly cherished, its holiness is an overall holiness, and its settlement takes precedence [over other places in the Land of Israel].
+Nevertheless, each tzaddik perceived in his distinct inner soul that he belongs to the particular holiness associated with a certain location; so he established his residence there.”

 Rav Kook added that this was certainly true for the various tribes of Israel.
 Each tribe was prophetically assigned an area in Eretz Yisrael that corresponded to its own unique spiritual qualities.

 (Adapted from Olat Re’iyah vol. I, p.
-203)
+203; Igrot HaRe’iyah vol. I, p.
+35)

 Illustration image: ‘Transportation of the Ark of the Covenant’ (Luigi Ademollo, 1816)